college-of-pharmacy-gachon-university/GPCR-IPL_Score/readme.md

     f) Generate the Pocket Feature (POCK_Feat): Using the `{pdbid}_opt_pocket.mol2` as input for FuzCav to generate the pocket features in `*.txt`.

-        Use the follwing script under the Feature Generation Folder step by step: sh step1.fuzcav_tagged.sh
+        Use the follwing script under the Feature Generation Folder step by step for batch execution: sh step1.fuzcav_tagged.sh
         sh step2.listtagged.sh
         sh step3.fuzcav_fp.sh

-    g) Generate the Ligand Feature (LIG_Feat): Save all the Optimized ligand from GPCR PDBs, into `*.sdf file` and using the `*.sdf file` as input to generate the E3FP fingerprint and save them into the `*.csv file`.
+    g) Generate the Ligand Feature (LIG_Feat): Save all the Optimized ligand from GPCR PDBs, into `*.sdf file` and use the same `*.sdf file` as input to generate the E3FP fingerprint and save them into the `*.csv file`.

-        Use the script under the Feature Generation python E3FP_Gen.py
+        Use the script under the Feature Generation for batch execution python E3FP_Gen.py

-7. GPCR feature compilation using the KNIME workflow to make a feature matrix:
+7. #### GPCR feature compilation using the KNIME workflow to make a feature matrix:

-    a) To generate a feature matrix using the KNIME Workflow, the following four files are required.
+    a) To generate a feature matrix using the KNIME, the following four files are required.

     i.
 GPCR generic residue number file from `4(a(iii))`.